Definition of Medically Necessary

 Medicare’s official website defines “medically necessary” as services or supplies that are needed to “diagnose or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.”
 But what does this really mean?

-In general, services or items are medically necessary if they are:
+In general, services or items are medically necessary if they are all of the following:

 - proper and needed to treat or diagnose your medical condition, illness, injury, or disease

-- in line with the current standards of good medical practice (and are not just for the convenience of the patient or the health care provider); and
+- in line with the current standards of good medical practice (and are not just for the convenience of the patient or the health care provider)

-- the most suitable type of service that can be provided to the patient safely.
+- the most suitable type of service that can be safely provided to the patient.

 For example, health services such as lab tests, surgeries, and visits to the doctor’s office, as well as certain supplies and equipment (such as wheelchairs and walkers) are typically considered medically necessary to treat certain diseases or conditions.
 Also, some preventive care may be considered medically necessary.
 Medicare will pay for these things.